WOComm/example_payment_gateway_for_jomres/README.md

 See the individual file contents for more details.

 Some notes:
 - Gateway settings are usually specific to individual properties.
-The Jomres Paypal backend configuration setting, but in general each property should have their own configuration settings such as API keys.
+The Jomres Paypal plugin has backend configuration settings, but in general each property should have their own configuration settings such as API keys.
 Where-ever possible it's recommended that you create gateways that allow different properties to have different settings.
 - When you rename these scripts you will need to rebuild the registry afterwards (Admin > Jomres > Tools > Rebuild registry) otherwise Jomres won't know that they exist and won't call them.
 - If you do rename a script, remember also to rename its class name to the same name as the file.
 - This example includes templates for Bootstrap 2, Bootstrap 3 & Bootstrap 5.
 This is to give you an idea of how to build the plugin if you intend to distribute your gateway to Jomres users.
 If you are building a gateway for your own use then some of them will be redundant.
 You can safely remove them.